internetonfire/iof-tools/README.md

 The result should be the version of the bird daemon for each node in the testbed.

-## Retrieving CPU info
+## Retrieving CPU and network info

-To retrieve CPU information for all the nodes in the testbed run
+To retrieve CPU and interface information for all the nodes in the testbed run
 ```
-./get-cpu-info.sh
+./get-node-info.sh
 ```
-This will create a `cpu_info` folder containing one `json` file for each node in the testbed.
+This will create a `cpu_info` and a `nw_info` folder containing one `json` file for each node in the testbed.
 The information can be used within python programs using the `nodes_info::NodesInfo` class.
 See the unit test `test_nodes_info.py` for an example usage.